Automattic/wp-e2e-tests/README.md

 *Note that this command needs to be run from the root of the wp-e2e-tests repo, as the `-v $(pwd):$(pwd):ro` flag needs to be in that location to share the uBlock extension location inside the container.
 The `-p 5902:5900` flag opens VNC for access at `localhost:5902`, with password "secret".
 The `-d` flag runs in the background, replace with `-it` if you want to view the Selenium server output on the screen.
 If running in the background you can stop it with the `docker kill selenium` command.
 The `-v /dev/shm:/dev/shm` flag is necessary to provide sufficient shared memory for Chrome.

-A few additional steps are necessary if you want to connect that Selenium server to a locally running branch of Calypso.
-It requires that you also run wp-calypso from a Docker container, but all of the networking/hosts file updates are handled by the Docker daemon.
-These steps assume you've already configured Calypso for Docker.
+A couple additional steps are necessary if you want to connect that Selenium server to a locally running branch of Calypso.
+This runs two separate containers, for both Selenium and Calypso, and handles all the networking in between them.
+These steps assume you've already configured and built Calypso for Docker with an image name of `wp-calypso`.

-1. `docker network create e2e` (This is a one-time setup step)
-1. (From wp-calypso) `docker run --name=wpcalypso.wordpress.com --network=e2e -it --rm -e PORT=80 -e NODE_ENV='production' -e CALYPSO_ENV='wpcalypso' wp-calypso`
-1. (From wp-e2e-tests) `docker run -d --rm  -v /dev/shm:/dev/shm -v $(pwd):$(pwd):ro -p 4444:4444 -p 5902:5900 --network=e2e selenium/standalone-chrome-debug`
 1. Set your `calypsoBaseUrl` config variable to `http://wpcalypso.wordpress.com` (note the http, not https)
+1. From the `wp-e2e-tests` directory, run `docker-compose up -d`

+The `-d` flag causes it to run in the background, omit that if you want to see the Selenium and Calypso console output.
+To stop the containers, run `docker-compose down`.

 ### To run inside a Docker container
 We can also run the entire test suite (including Selenium) from within the context of a Docker container, which allows us to force a particular version of Chrome/driver to reduce compatibility issues.
 This would mostly be useful from a CI server.